 Life Cycle Assessments

-A life cycle assessment (LCA) is a systematic, cradle-to-grave process that evaluates the environmental impacts of products, processes, and services.
+A life cycle assessment (LCA) is a systematic gate-to-gate, cradle-to-gate, and cradle-to-grave process that evaluates the environmental impacts of products, processes, and services.

-Its quality depends on the life cycle inventory (LCI) data it uses.
+Its quality depends on the life cycle inventory data it uses.

 "In principle, all decisions that affect or are meant to improve the environmental performance of a product/service should be scrutinized in terms of their life cycle implications.
 For the environmental perspective, a product's life cycle can be represented as a circular movement that ties together resource extraction, production, distribution, consumption and disposal.
 In other words, all the phases of organized matter and energy that are in some way related to the making and use of a product can also be linked to an impact on the environment."

 Paris, France, 1995

 An LCA tracks a product's environmental impact from resource extraction through disposal and examines both the energy it uses and the pollution it creates.
 The data are first analyzed in the context of the inventory involved, and then are joined with an assessment of both goals and potential impacts.
 From this point, the next data interpretation step evaluates the processes and impact indicators to determine how to reduce environmental burdens.
 LCAs benefit manufacturers, architects, builders, and government agencies by answering environmental impact questions and identifying areas for improvement.

 Many in industry and government are using LCAs, but they may be cautious about using the results in a public forum because they could expose proprietary or sensitive information.
 Our USLCI Database Project solves this problem by creating a central resource for reliable life cycle inventory data that are supported by a credible agency that can be used by everyone without exposing sensitive information.